obwan02/VHDL-Tools/README.md

 ```
 ## Windows

-Unless you're a Windows Powershell/CMD professional, there
+Unless you're spectactular at Powershell (or just really
-is no manual installation.
+masochistic), there is no manual installation.

 ### Automatic